openhab/openhab-docs/configuration/editors.md

 - Download the syntax files from [openhab-vim](https://github.com/cyberkov/openhab-vim)
 - Place them in your home directory under `~/.vim/`
-- Start vim with an openHAB configuration file and it should work.
+- Start Vim with an openHAB configuration file and it should work.

 ### nano

-Nano is a common editor in linux systems
+Nano is a common editor in Linux systems

 #### Installing the syntax-files